Find out what’s involved and how to apply for funding to support woodland creation and increase carbon storage.

 Funding to develop your proposal

 Before you apply to the WCF you may want to consider using the Woodland Creation Planning Grant (WCPG).
-The WCPG provides funding to prepare a UKFS-complaint Woodland Creation Design Plan – this plan can subsequently be used to support a WCF application.
+The WCPG provides funding to prepare a UKFS-compliant Woodland Creation Design Plan – this plan can subsequently be used to support a WCF application.
+You should not submit an application to WCF at the same time as submitting an application to WCPG – if you do, your WCF application will be placed on hold until you have completed at least stage 1 of WCPG.

 How to apply

-You need to submit an application form and send it to the WCF scheme administrator at the Forestry Commission.
+You need to submit an application form, grant calculator and map showing the location of the capital items that are included in your application to the WCF scheme administrator at the Forestry Commission.

-Send an electronic copy of your completed application form to: email@example.com
+Send an electronic copy of your completed application form, grant calculator and map to: email@example.com

 Along with your application form you need to submit one of the following:

-- a completed WCPG stage 1 checklist and supporting documents including at least one map showing features of your site and any constraints – find out more about WCPG
+- a completed Stage 1 of the Woodland Creation Design Plan (WCDP) Template and supporting documents, including at least one map showing features of your site and any constraints – find out more about WCPG

 - a completed UKFS-compliant woodland creation design plan